Mordru

 Mordru, also known as Mordru the Merciless, is a supervillain featured in American comic books published by DC Comics.
 Created by writer Jim Shooter and artist Curt Swan, Mordru made his first appearance in Adventure Comics #369 (June 1968).

-Originally Wrynn, a scion of a notable family in Gemworld who sought power through black magic, released an entity whom served the Lords of Chaos, Wyrnn's mind was overtaken and replaced with a different being who christened himself as Mordru.
+Originally Wrynn, a scion of a notable family in Gemworld who sought power through black magic, released an entity whom served the Lords of Chaos, Wrynn's mind was overtaken and replaced with a different being who christened himself as Mordru.
 In later stories, Mordru is revealed to be a parasitic-like cosmic entity who possess hosts.
 A sorcerer who often seeks to conquer and amplify his already overwhelming level power, he is frequently recognized as one of the most potent evil wielders of magic in the DC Universe, making him an adversary of many characters and teams, including the Justice Society, Amethyst, Doctor Fate, Justice League Dark, and most notably, the futuristic Legion of Super-Heroes.

 Mordru's character has been adapted in various media, including television series such as Legion of Super-Heroes and Justice League Unlimited.